anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The truest greatness lies in being kind, the truest wisdom in a happy mind.
+Quote: Friendship is a strong and habitual inclination in two persons to promote the good and happiness of one another.

-By: Ella Wheeler Wilcox
+By: Eustace Budgell